 The results of this qualification are not reported to UCAS through Awarding Body Linkage (ABL).
 This does not refect the validity of the qualification.
 HEPs will need to ask applicants to provide their own evidence of achievement.

-The 1st4sport Level 3 NVQ Diploma in Supporting the Delivery of Physical Education and School Sport (QCF) prepares learners for employment in a school sport setting, and provides opportunities for work as a physical education and school sport professional.
+The 1st4sport Level 3 NVQ Diploma in Supporting the Delivery of Physical Education and School Sport (QCF) prepares students for employment in a school sport setting, and provides opportunities for work as a physical education and school sport professional.
 This could include roles such as a Senior Children’s Activity Professional, a School Sport Volunteer, a School Sports Coach (when held in conjunction with one [or more] sports coaching qualifications), or a School Sports Leader.

-The qualification can help learners become a qualified teaching assistant (TA) or higher level teaching assistant (HLTA).
+The qualification can help students become a qualified teaching assistant (TA) or higher level teaching assistant (HLTA).

 Five of the units form part of the Level 3 Certificate in Supporting Teaching and Learning in Schools (QCF) and the Level 3 Diploma in Specialist Support for Teaching and Learning in Schools (QCF).
 They also cover the underpinning knowledge and understanding for those working directly with children or young people in schools.
 Equally, the qualification would provide a sound base from which to enter a teacher training programme or degree in education.